RSE-Accenture-Team-2/fullproof/README.md

     - Celebrity recognition (AWS Rekognition)
     - Text Extraction (AWS Rekognition)

-Our ELA Analysis of images has not yet been integrated into a Lambda function to call from the from React front end</b>
+Our ELA of images has not yet been integrated into a Lambda function to call from the from React front end</b>
 however our back end python script produces ELA image conversions from a local file input and a metric for the greatest difference.</b >

 Reverse searches through SerpAPI are temporarily disconnected as the prototype was using a trial of the API.
 ELA works</b >